Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Conclusion

 Overall, the paper provides a complete and unified treatment of three estimator classes that have traditionally been studied separately.
-The framework reveals a coherent geometric and asymptotic structure governing robustness, smoothing, and efficiency, and offers a principled basis for further developments.
-Future work will extend the analysis to smoothed quantile regression, optimal data-driven selection of $h$, and adaptive estimation under heavy-tailed or asymmetric noise.
+The framework reveals a coherent geometric and asymptotic structure governing robustness, interpolation, and efficiency, and offers a principled basis for further developments.
+Future work will extend the analysis to interpolated quantile regression, optimal data-driven selection of $h$, and adaptive estimation under heavy-tailed or asymmetric noise.